🕩 Hello! My name is Sameer and this is my blog.

 Just like this, I built

-The commenting service rs-comment-api A Rust microservice deployed as a NixOS systemd service, using IndieAuth for identity, and Turso libSQL for storage - exposed a virtual service via Tailscale Funnel or Cloudflare Zero Trust tunnel.
+A commenting service rs-comment-api A Rust microservice deployed as a NixOS systemd service, using IndieAuth for identity, and Turso libSQL for storage - exposed a virtual service via Tailscale Funnel or Cloudflare Zero Trust tunnel.
 No accounts,no tracking.

 Content and Publishing